sharetribe/flex-docs/src/docs/tutorial-transaction-process/create-transaction-process/index.md

 ### Update transaction.js

-We then need to import and use _transactionProcessBookingCustomerCancel.js_ in the transaction.js file.
+We then need to import and use _transactionProcessInstantBooking.js_ in the transaction.js file.
 This file determines the processes that are supported in the application.

 ```shell
 └── src